Waffieu/Puro-Changed-Furry-Chatbot/README.md

 ## Features

-- **Puro Personality**: The bot embodies Puro, the friendly dark latex wolf from "Changed"
+- **Puro Personality**: The bot embodies Puro, the dark latex wolf from "Changed" with his authentic personality - concise, capable of swearing, and only friendly to those who are nice to him
 - **Typing Indicator**: Shows typing animation while generating responses
 - **Web Search Capabilities**:
   - **Automatic Web Search**: Automatically searches the web for every query to provide accurate information